Obstetrical nursing: Demographics/Outlook

-Education for obstetrical nurses
+Educational and certification requirements

-Obstetrical nurses typically start as registered nurses, which means that they first obtain a degree or nursing diploma.
+Obstetrical nurses typically start as registered nurses, which means that they first obtain a degree or diploma in nursing.
 An internship in obstetrics suffices in order to start at an entry-level position.
 The National Certification Corporation (NCC) offers certifications for obstetrical nurses.
-These include RNC-OB (Inpatient Obstetrics), a certification that allows graduate nurses who have completed a bachelor's degree in the US or Canada to expand into obstetrics.
-In order to gain an RNC-OB certificate, an online exam must be taken.
-RNC-MNN (Maternal Newborn Nursing) is another online exam for certified registered nurses, who have completed their bachelor's degrees in Nursing, have gained experience in the area of newborn nursing and want to gain a certification/qualification in the area.
+These include RNC-OB (Inpatient Obstetrics), a certification that allows graduate nurses who have completed a bachelor's degree in the US or Canada to expand into obstetrics; in order to gain an RNC-OB certificate, an online exam must be taken.
+RNC-MNN (Maternal Newborn Nursing) is another online exam for certified registered nurses, who have completed their bachelor's degrees in nursing, have gained experience in the area of newborn nursing and want to gain a certification/qualification in the area.
 They have a 90-day window to complete the actual exam.
-Both tests cost approximately US$325.
 A third online certification is C-EFM (Electronic Fetal Monitoring).
 It is open to licensed registered nurses, nurse practitioners, nurse midwives, physicians, physician assistants, and paramedics, according to the US and Canada requirements.

 Australian certification and requirements

 Bachelor's degrees in either nursing and/or midwifery are required to become an obstetrical or perinatal nurse in Australia.
-In Australia alone there are 32 different universities that offer nursing as an undergraduate degree, such as Australian Catholic university, Charles Darwin University and the University of Notre Dame in Australia.
+In Australia alone there are 32 different universities that offer nursing as an undergraduate degree, including Australian Catholic University, Charles Darwin University and the University of Notre Dame Australia.
 Once completing their degree, they are required to complete their master's degree in nursing.
 Bachelor's degrees and jobs as licensed nurses/midwives are required in order to be accepted for the master's degree.
 There are 24 different universities in Australia that offer a master's degree in nursing, including Edith Cowan University, Monash University, James Cook University and University of Canberra.